Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Experimental Results

 \subsection{Verification of attack feasibility}

-In Test 1, because the trigger signals of the TCSPC and the laser pulses are synchronized, the click events recorded by the TCSPC for Eve can be precisely aligned with a specific time point within each period.
-We simulate Alice emitting the same polarization state $\ket{H}$, and the click events of SPAD3 ($\ket{H}$) and SPAD4 ($\ket{V}$) are recorded in the statistical histogram, as shown in~\cref{fig:res}.
-The zero point of the horizontal axis corresponds to the moment that Alice emits photons.
-A $200~\nano\second$ time window is shown in~\cref{fig:res}, out of which represents only dark counts.
-These histograms serve as the visual representation of Eve's detection events over time.
+In this experiment, Alice repeatedly emits optical pulses with the same polarization state $\ket{H}$, and the click events of SPAD3 (corresponding to $\ket{H}$) and SPAD4 (corresponding to $\ket{V}$) are recorded in a statistical histogram, as shown in Fig.~\ref{fig:res}.
+The zero point on the horizontal axis corresponds to the moment when Alice emits a pulse.
+Here, the statistical results are presented over a $200~\nano\second$ time window, where counts outside the identified peaks mainly represent dark counts.
+These histograms provide a temporal visualization of Eve’s detection events.

-The red bars in~\cref{fig:res} show the statistical results of the SPAD3 click events.
-The two narrower peaks on the left are attributed to backreflection from the fiber connectors.
-The third peak, which appears at about $250~\nano\second$, is identified as backflash photons emitted by SPAD1.
-In particular, the width of the peak indicates that the backflash photons probabilistically appear within a $10~\nano\second$ time window, which is directly determined by the gate width of Bob's detector.
-The blue bars in~\cref{fig:res} show the statistical results of click events for SPAD4 that is configured as the other detector on the same basis as SPAD3.
-It is observed that there are only two peaks of backreflection, and no backflash photon is statistically shown at the expected time (around $250~\nano\second$).
-This is because Bob only receives the polarization state $\ket{H}$, and the backflash photons with the same state reach Eve.
-These backflash photons are detected only by SPAD3, while SPAD4 does not register them.
-The results of Test1 verify that Eve is able to estimate which Bob's detector clicks by decoding the polarization of backflash photons, thus acquiring key information.
+The red bars represent the click statistics of SPAD3.
+Two narrow peaks appearing at earlier times are attributed to backreflections from fiber connectors, while a third peak, observed at approximately 250 ns, corresponds to backflash photons emitted by SPAD1.
+The temporal width of this peak shows that backflash photons occur probabilistically within about a 10 ns window, which is determined by the gate width of Bob’s detector.
+The blue bars show the click statistics of SPAD4, which is configured as the orthogonal detector on the same polarization basis as SPAD3.
+Only the two backreflection peaks are observed for SPAD4, and no statistically significant backflash signal appears near the expected time (around 250 ns).
+This is because Bob only receives the polarization state $\ket{H}$, so backflash photons carrying the same polarization reach Eve and are detected exclusively by SPAD3, while SPAD4 registers none.
+The results of Test 1 verify that Eve can infer which of Bob’s detectors clicked by decoding the polarization of the backflash photons, thereby obtaining information correlated with the secret key.